Creating a Pitch Deck: Tips and Best Practices

 Who sails the ship is fundamental.
 So, pinpoint a few key team members, co-founders, or bright minds with minor descriptions of their backgrounds.
 What have they achieved?
 Why does their contribution to the project matter?

 Furthermore, indicating an advisor or two in a startup pitch deck can emphasize that your team receives valuable advice and knowledge about the industry and the market from experienced and accomplished people.
-Including such names can give more confidence in your team, demonstrating the level of expertise you have access to.
+This could be a business consultant, industry expert, a knowledgeable outsourced CTO, or some other professional.
+Including such names can give more confidence in your team, demonstrating the level of expertise you have access to, much like the strategic foresight provided by seasoned business plans consultants who can steer your venture towards success.

 11. Final Overview